Grinderion/ppy/README.md

 Depending on a state of equation string it deletes one character or when the string is empty function tries to take a string that was previously used

+# power(string):

+Function that takes a string with '^'(power) symbol and returns the result of number before the function taken to the power of the number after the function.